 ISO 13485 Certification provides a comprehensive framework for medical device designers, manufacturers, suppliers, service providers, and distributors to assure quality, safety, and regulatory compliance.
 ISO 13485 is a distinctive QMS (Quality Management System) standard evolved from the globally recognized standard - ISO 9000.

 ISO 13485 Certification implies that a company has met all the requirements and has effectively implemented an ISO 13485 QMS focusing on the efficacy and safety of medical devices.
 The certification follows the PDCA framework wherein the applicant must establish and implement quality management in accordance with the ISO 13485 standard.
 Following the implementation of the QMS, the applicant needs to approach an accredited notified body for the audit of the organization.
-The accredited notified body performs an audit to assure that the firm can continuously meet and sustain quality standards and issue the certification.

 Designers, Manufacturers, Suppliers and Service providers and Distributors of Medical devices can apply for ISO-13485 certification.